pantheon-systems/documentation/source/content/drupal-integrated-composer.md

 Pantheon is testing a release of Drupal with integrated Composer and is opening the feature to users for Limited Availability testing.
 Integrated Composer lets you deploy your site on Pantheon with one-click updates for both upstream commits and Composer dependencies, while still receiving upstream updates.

-## Get access to Integrated Composer
+## Get Access to Integrated Composer

-Contact [Support](/support).
-If you are not part of an organization already, your CSE will add you to a test organization from which you can deploy the upstream.
+Integrated Composer is currently limited to customers with a Pantheon [organization](/organizations).
+If you are not part of an organization already, contact [Support](/support) to request access and your CSE will add you to a test organization from which you can deploy the upstream.
 If you are already part of an organization, the feature can be enabled organization-wide.

 ## Create a Drupal or WordPress Site with Integrated Composer

 1. [Fork the Pantheon-maintained repository](/create-custom-upstream#create-and-host-the-repository-remotely):

    - **Drupal**: [https://github.com/pantheon-upstreams/drupal-project](https://github.com/pantheon-upstreams/drupal-project).

    - **WordPress**: [https://github.com/pantheon-upstreams/wordpress-project](https://github.com/pantheon-upstreams/wordpress-project).

 1. [Add a new Custom Upstream](/create-custom-upstream#connect-repository-to-pantheon) on the Pantheon dashboard.

 1. Create a new Drupal 8 or WordPress site from the upstream to confirm that it’s working.

    - Do not customize the upstream yet.

 1. In the Dev environment, click **Visit Development Site** and follow the prompts to complete the CMS installation.

 1. [Clone the site locally](/local-development#get-the-code) and run `composer install`.

 ## Upstream and Site Structure